arya-shahi/Call-by-value/README.md

 ## Algorithm
 ## Pass by Value

-Function Call: The function is called with arguments.
-Value Copy: A copy of the argument’s value is created.
-Function Execution: The function operates on the copy.
-Original Value Unchanged: The original value outside the function remains unchanged.

 ## Pass by refrence

-Function Call: The function is called with arguments.
-Reference Passed: A address to the original variable is passed.
-Function Execution: The function operates on the reference, modifying the original variable.
-Original Value Changed: The original variable is modified by the function.

 ## Conclusion
 In this experiment we learned call by value function